ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/enterprise-applications.md

+Enterprise Applications
 ---

-title: "Enterprise Applications"
-weight: 45
-description: "This section describes the design decisions associated with enterprise applications on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+This section describes the design decisions associated with enterprise applications on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Enterprise applications provide organisations and end users the functionality they require to perform day to day activities.
 Applications can be delivered to the users desktop by one of the following methods: